ahmeddhamdallah/invoicing-api/README.md

 - Create test users with various scenarios
 - Generate and display your API token
 - Show test scenarios and expected charges

+## Email Notifications

+The system automatically sends email notifications when:
+- A new invoice is generated
+- The notification includes:
+  - Invoice period
+  - Total amount
+  - Link to view invoice details
+- Notifications are queued for better performance

+## Queue System

+The application uses Laravel's queue system to handle:
+- Email notifications
+- Background job processing
+- Improved performance for long-running tasks

+To ensure notifications are sent:
+1. Make sure the queue worker is running
+2. Monitor the jobs table for failed jobs
+3. Set up supervisor for production environments

 ## Testing